722: Molecular and Cellular Neuroscience (722A, B, C)

 NBIO 850 Communication of Scientific Results

-BBSP 610 introduces the basic concepts and methods of statistics with emphasis on applications in the experimental biological sciences.
+BBSP 710 introduces the basic concepts and methods of statistics with emphasis on applications in the experimental biological sciences.
 Students should have a basic understanding of algebra and arithmetic.
 No previous background in probability or statistics is required, nor is experience with statistical computing.
 The objectives of this course are to provide graduate students in biomedical research programs familiarity with basic experimental design and elementary statistical methods.
 By the end of the course, students should understand the principles of experimental design, be familiar with basic statistical methods (and how they are implemented in R), and know which methods are appropriate in a given circumstance.
+Can be substituted with a higher level statistics with DGS approval.
+Fall Semester, typically year 2.